You are $75 away from free shipping

 The Mayo Clinic states that while your tattoo is healing (we’ll get to that later), you should avoid swimming.
 This means steering clear of pools, hot tubs, rivers, lakes, and other bodies of water for the time being.

-You already know sun protection is important, but did you know sun protection is essential for tattoos?
-The AAD states that you should protect your tattoo from the sun as ultraviolet (UV) light can cause some tattoo inks to fade.
+You already know sun protection is essential, but did you know sun protection is an important part of tattoo aftercare, too?
+The AAD states that you should protect your tattoo from the sun as ultraviolet (UV) light can cause some tattoo inks to fade, which is the last thing you need!
 When you go in the sun, make sure to protect your tattoo with a broad-spectrum, water-resistant sunscreen with an SPF of 30 or more.
-Apply the sunscreen to your tattoo 15 minutes before sun exposure and be sure to reapply at least every two hours.
+Apply the sunscreen to your tattoo 15 minutes before sun exposure, and be sure to reapply at least every two hours.

 Editor’s tip: Since swimming and the sun are a no-no for tattooed skin, you may want to avoid getting a tattoo during the summer when these two things tend to be a lot more difficult to avoid!

-Giving your tattoo enough time to heal is an essential part of any skin care regimen for tattooed skin.
+Giving your tattoo enough time to heal is an important tip when learning how to care for a tattoo.
 According to the Mayo Clinic, you should allow up to two weeks for healing and avoid picking at any scabs during that time since this can increase the risk of infection, damage the design, and lead to scarring.

-Wondering what else you need to know about tattoos?
-Well, while you may totally love showing off your tat (and we don’t blame you), there may be certain occasions where a temporary cover-up is needed.
+Next up: While you probably totally love showing off your tat (and we don’t blame you), there may be certain occasions where a temporary cover-up is needed.
 And with the help of a little makeup, you can have tattoo-free skin for the night!
-Next, learn how to cover tattoos with a little help from our article, How To Temporarily Cover Up Tattoos With Makeup: The Complete Tutorial.
+Learn how to cover tattoos with a little help from our article, How To Temporarily Cover Up Tattoos With Makeup: The Complete Tutorial.